ericwbailey/ericwbailey.website/source/published/all-the-user-facing-states.md

 ### Unstuck

 A Sticky element is removed from the side of the viewport and moved back to its original position.

+### Locked

+An element’s position, content, and state  are fixed and cannot be modified.

+### Unlocked

+A locked element has its capability to be modified restored.

 ## Did I miss something?